treviallen/2015_gsc_nshm/pycodes/post_processing/readme.md

 	~/2015_gsc_nshm/shared/swcan_sites_cities.csv (for example)

-* "relativePaths" are folder paths relative to the config file
+* "relativePaths" are folder paths to hazard curve outputs relative to the config file

 * To run: